 The multiplyAdd method multiplies its two arguments, then returns the sum of the product and the receiver.
 In this case, only the add result escapes - the temporary result from multiply is inaccessible outside of the multiplyAdd method.
 It is therefore possible to generate a specialized version of the multiply method that expects the storage for the result object to be allocated on the stack of its caller.
-It would then generate the result into the stack-allocated
+It would then generate the result into the stack-allocated object rather than dynamically allocating a new complex object to hold the result.

 '''

 class complex {

 double x,y;

 complex(double a, double b) { x = a; y = b; }

 complex multiply(complex a) {

 complex product =

 new complex(xa.x - ya.y,xa.y + ya.x);

 return(product);

+}

 complex add(complex a) {

 complex sum = new complex(x+a.x,y+a.y);

 return sum;

+}

 complex multiplyAdd(complex a, complex b) {

 complex product = a.multiply(b);

 complex sum = this.add(product);

 return(sum);

 }

 }

 '''